TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Today in Movie Culture: How Jennifer Lopez Trained for ‘Hustlers,’ ‘The Goldfinch’ Director Commentary and More Read More
+    *   Today in Movie Culture: ‘Downton Abbey’ Recap, the Real Science Behind ‘Ad Astra’ and More Read More
     *   The Week in Movie News: ‘Face/Off’ Remake in the Works, First ‘Midway’ Trailer and More Read More
-    *   Next 3 Major Movie Chapters: 'Terminator: Dark Fate,' 'Doctor Sleep,' 'The Invisible Man' Read More
+    *   Next 3 Strong Female-Driven Films: 'Downton Abbey,' 'Maleficent: Mistress of Evil,' 'Harriet' Read More

     Explore Content
     *   Movie Reviews